Smoking a perfect brisket takes time and patience.

 But if you’re running out of time, you can try finishing your brisket in the oven.

 With the right internal temp, your oven can deliver you a delicious result.

-Follow my steps below to ensure it turns out perfectly.
+Follow my steps below to ensure you get a juicy and tender brisket.

-Although purists may disagree with this, there are plenty of benefits of finishing a brisket in the oven.
+Although purists may disagree with finishing in the oven.
+There are plenty of benefits of finishing a brisket in the oven.

 You can take the whole day to smoke a brisket in a smoker and do hourly checks.

-Or maybe run out of fuel or maybe there is an unexpected weather change.
+You could have run out of fuel or there has been an unexpected weather change.